Deus Ex: Mankind Divided: Development

 Eidos-Montréal developed Human Revolution as a prequel of Deus Ex and a reboot of the series after several years of dormancy.
 Although Human Revolution was greeted with skepticism during its development, it was released in 2011 to critical and commercial success.
 Lead writer Mary DeMarle said that the team had no plans for a sequel during production of Human Revolution, since their primary goal was to return Deus Ex to the public eye.
 As development finished, the core team realized that they needed to produce a sequel.
 The sequel was originally to be produced by Obsidian Entertainment.
 Studio CEO Feargus Urquhart estimated that their version would have been released in 2014, but the plan failed to materialize due to unspecified circumstances.

 Production of Mankind Divided began in 2011 after the completion of The Missing Link, an expansion of Human Revolution.
 The team aimed to improve and streamline the experience of Human Revolution with Mankind Divided, keeping well-received elements intact and polishing those which had been criticized at launch or left untouched due to time constraints.
 The sequel's production took five years, with its long development explained by DeMarle and gameplay director Patrick Fortier as due to upgraded technology and depth of narrative.
+In a later interview, co-writer Mark Cecere described the development as troubled due to staffing issues, and production resources being split between the single player and multiplayer portions.
 Production was completed on July 29, 2016, with Eidos-Montréal confirming that the game was gold (indicating that it was being prepared for duplication and release).